yoel123/naalaa-menu-screen-sample/README.md

-this is an example of how to create a menu screen for naalaa
+this is an example of how to create a menu screen for naalaa.

+I needed a way to do this with little code as posible and in a modular way. so i created this.

 NaaLaa stands for 'Not An Advanced Language At All'